 Take a Disney autograph bookwith you for characters to sign, cast members to sign, and for your favorite service members to sign.
 It is also a great way to keep track of the addresses of new friends you meet on the trip.

 Tuck kids in each night with their own Disney plush.
 Sure you could spend big bucks in the gift shop, but why not bring your own instead?
 If you do, the cast member who cleans your room will do funny things with the plush while you are gone, like dress it up or even hide it.
 Pea packed a little entourage of stuffed animals while Pork Chop opted for just his Stitch.
 My son was over the moon when he “met” Stitch on board.

 10. An air freshener.

 There isn’t much in the way of ventilation in cabin bathrooms.
 Bring your own air freshener to keep the small space smelling fresh.
 We brought our homemade Carsickness air fresheners to help with the initial seasick queasiness and used them throughout the entire stateroom.
-A USB portable essential oil diffuser would work too.
+A portable essential oil diffuser would work too.
 We use one in our car for carsickness relief.